drmacro/wordinator/README.md

 To create good results for your content you will need the following:

 * A Word template (DOTX) that defines the named styles you need to achieve your in-Word styling requirements.
 For many documents the built-in Word styles will suffice.
 You may also have existing templates that that you need to map to.
 The important thing for the mapping to Word is the style names: the mapping from your input XML to Word is in terms of named paragraph, character, and table styles.
 * A custom XSLT style sheet that implements the mapping from your input XML to Simple Word Procesing XML that is then the input to the DOCX generation phase.
-A a minimum you need to provide the mapping from element type names and @class values to paragraph abnd character style names.
-This can be done with relatively simple XSLT module that overrides the base HTML-to-DOCX transform.
+A a minimum you need to provide the mapping from element type names and @class values to paragraph and character style names.
+This can be done with a relatively simple XSLT module that overrides the base HTML-to-DOCX transform.
 * The XML from which you will generate the Word documents.
 This can be any XML but the Wordinator-provided transforms are set up for XHTML and HTML5, so if you are either authoring in HTML5 or you can generate XHTML or HTML5 from your XML then the transform is relatively simple.
 For example, the provided ditahtml2docx transform handles the HTML5 produced by the DITA Open Toolkit.

 ### Java Integration